-The total investment required is approximately £350,000, with the franchise fee set at £36,000.
+The total investment required is approximately £350,000, with the franchise fee set at £39,000.
 A large percentage of this can be financed via major lenders, and the franchise is willing to assist in crafting a thorough business plan for the application process.

 The gym operates on a key card system, by which members can swipe in and out whenever they want, reducing staffing costs and ensuring the gym can be accessed at any time.
 The franchise has won several awards and regularly makes it into the Top Global Franchises list.
 Its founder, Peter Taunton was also awarded Entrepreneur of the Year in 2010.

-What’s the appeal of 24/7 fitness?
+What’s the appeal of an open-all-hours fitness franchise?

-- First and foremost, 24/7 facilities cater to those that lead a busy, modern lifestyle.
+- First and foremost, round-the-clock facilities cater to those that lead a busy, modern lifestyle, or for people who work unsociable hours like shift workers and students.
 This is an enormous market.
 The vast majority of people residing in larger cities lead lives that are dominated by work, with too few hours to fit in all the things they would like to do.
 They need fitness facilities that offer flexibility above all else.

-Finally, 24/7 gyms are also increasingly popular due to the diverse array of activities and exercises offered.
+- Finally, 24/7 gyms are also increasingly popular due to the diverse array of activities and exercises offered.
 Programmes like the Les Mills BodyPump and BodyCombat, alongside more traditional spinning and boxercise classes, have made gyms a more sociable place to be.
 As younger users abandon conventional social venues and look for alternative ways to meet new people and find a welcoming, close-knit community, gyms are stepping in to fill the void.

-24/7 gyms have experienced enormous growth for several reasons.
+Open-all-hours gyms have experienced enormous growth for many reasons.
 However, the primary source of their success is their ability to provide users with a convenient and flexible service that allows them to fit exercise around their busy schedules.

-The Editorial Team, Point Franchise ©
+Becky Martin, Point Franchise ©